Wachtell, Lipton, Rosen & Katz: Notable cases

 Notable clients and cases have included Chrysler in the 1970s; the acquisition of Getty Oil by Texaco, during the mid-1980s; Philip Morris in the 1990s, and negotiation of the master development agreement for the World Trade Center after the September 11, 2001 attacks.

+In the midst of the 2008 financial crisis, 17 of the firm’s lawyers advised the United States Treasury Department in the bailout of Freddie Mac and Fannie Mae.

 The firm has represented clients in precedent-setting Delaware corporate governance cases in which the "poison pill" defense was upheld, including, in 1985, Moran v.
 Household International, Inc., with the court deeming Household International's defense as a "legitimate exercise of business judgment"; Paramount Communications, Inc. v.
 Time Inc., in 1989; and, in 2011, Air Products and Chemicals Inc. v.
 Airgas, Inc., with a judge upholding its shareholder rights plan as defense against a hostile takeover of Airgas.

 During the 2020s, the firm represented Capital One, in its $35.3 billion acquisition of Discover Financial, and OpenAI in the largest private tech fund-raising round in history.

+In 2022, the firm was hired by Twitter to oversee Elon Musk’s acquisition of the social media platform after Musk attempted to withdraw from the deal.

+Throughout 2024 and 2025 the firm was involved in the acquisition of US Steel by Nippon Steel.

+In 2025 the firm joined the processes overseeing the merger between Union Pacific Railroad and Norfolk Southern Railway, which has the potential to become the largest deal in the history of the railroad industry.

 Rankings

-As of 2025, The American Lawyer's 2025 Am Law 100 ranks Wachtell first among all U.S. firms in profits per lawyer, with profits per equity partner (PPEP) just over US$9 million.
+As of 2025, The American Lawyer's 2025 Am Law 100 ranks Wachtell first among all U.S. firms in profits per lawyer at US$4.5 million and profits per equity partner just over US$9 million.
+In Vault's 2026 law firm rankings, Wachtell was ranked #1 as the most selective law firm in the world and is consistently ranked as one of the most prestigious.